 Compared to the SQL Aggregation questions, these questions have this extra dimension designed to test your thinking in solving the problem.
 Regarding the coding part of the Open-Ended SQL interview questions, they test all the concepts you will use in the basic level and the SQL Aggregation type questions.

-Have a look at a question asked by Facebook:
+Have a look at a question asked by Uber:

-Solution: To answer this question we must use the table fb_search_results.
+Solution: To answer this question, we must use the table uber_orders.

 Data Transformation Interview Questions

 These are questions that one can expect to be asked very frequently for a Data Engineer or a Machine Learning Engineer position.
 Though it might not be out of place in a Data Scientist Interview for positions that require some experience.
 Data Transformation or more generally ETL (Extract, Transform and Load) is a process used to collect data from various sources (extract), changing it according to the business rules (transform), and then loading such extracted and transformed data into a database.

 When the data is extracted, it is done so from various data sources that, more often than not, store data in completely different formats.

 By transformation, the data takes the format appropriate for reporting and analysis.
 The data is transformed via data aggregation, filtering, sorting, joining, a calculation based on the rules set for business needs, etc.